Marquette vs. Texas College Basketball BetMGM Promo Codes, Predictions & Picks - December 6

 Marquette vs. Texas BetMGM Promo Codes, Predictions & Picks: Spread, Total - December 6

-Wednesday's game between the No. 8 Marquette Golden Eagles (6-2) and the No. 12 Texas Longhorns (6-1) at Fiserv Forum has a projected final score of 78-69 based on our computer prediction, with a favored Marquette squad taking home the win.
-Tipoff is at 8:00 PM ET on December 6.
+Wednesday's game at Fiserv Forum has the No. 8 Marquette Golden Eagles (6-2) squaring off against the No. 12 Texas Longhorns (6-1) at 8:00 PM ET on December 6.
+Our computer prediction projects a 78-69 win for Marquette, who are favored by our model.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!